 The spinal cord serves a key role in the central nervous system (CNS).
 This long cylinder of nerves starts at the brain and runs through the spinal column.
 Since the brain controls our thoughts, movements, and interprets our external environment, it needs a way to communicate.
 This series of nerves in the spinal cord allows the brain to communicate with the rest of the body.

 How important is this communication?
-Well, it’s is keeping you alive and moving.
+Well, it keeps you alive and moving.
 The CNS controls voluntary movements like talking, walking, and eating.
 It also controls involuntary functions like breathing, interpreting sensations, and digestion.

 The spinal column is a series of bones, known as vertebrae, starting from the base of the skull to the backbone.
 In addition to protecting the spinal cord, it supports the upper body’s weight and helps with flexibility, movement, and posture.